openeuler-mirror/infrastructure/environment/huaweicloud/README.md

 # Infrastructure setup

-This folder houses  the infrastructure setup. it includes the following resources building:
+This folder houses two parts.
+The infrastructure setup, it includes the following resources building:

 - ***Network***.  setup one vpc and one subnet.
 - ***Nat***.  create a nat gateway to make the k8s node accessible to internet.